 Now here, one of the easier solutions is to outright remove that value from the cards.
 If it’s not used, it’s not needed.
 This is one of the tenets of optimization in general.
 Or, as a ‘softer’ version of that, you can remove it from everything except the cards on which it actually mattered, though this is riskier, and when possible (at least for card games), it’s better to handle things like that in the rules text itself instead of just ‘hiding’ some otherwise global parameter.

 The same thing goes with consolidating rules or triggers.
-If you have things which happen at the beginning and end of a player’s turn (or if you want a real mess, have both end of turn and end of round), unless it’s things which absolutely must happen in those separate timing windows because of turn structure, it’s better to move those triggers/events to a single place in the turn.
+If you have things which happen at the beginning and end of a player’s turn (or, both turn and round triggers), unless it’s things which absolutely must happen in those separate timing windows because of turn structure, it’s better to move those triggers/events to a single place in the turn.
 Also, while on the topic of triggers, avoid delayed triggers.
-I cannot stress this enough: effects that can cause triggers after the effect itself is done resolving (e.g. ‘whenever you X this turn…’ or ‘at the start of your next turn…’) are just magnets for misplays and general tracking nightmares.
+I cannot stress this enough: effects that can cause triggers after the effect itself is done resolving e.g. ‘whenever you X this turn…’ or ‘at the start of your next turn…’ are just magnets for misplays and general tracking nightmares.
 They’re not always bad (or avoidable), but as a general rule of thumb, if you have delayed triggers, try to minimize the time/actions between when it’s created and when it actually resolves.

 Aside: Delegating complexity to content